Which city is cheaper, Reykjavik or Bern?

 Both Reykjavik and Bern are popular destinations to visit in the spring with plenty of activities.
 The spring months attract visitors to Bern because of the natural beauty.
 Also, the natural beauty are the main draw to Reykjavik this time of year.

 It's quite cold in Reykjavik in the spring.
 Bern is much warmer than Reykjavik in the spring.
-The temperature in Bern is usually 11°C (52°F) in April, and Reykjavik stays around 3°C (38°F).
+The daily temperature in Bern averages around 11°C (52°F) in April, and Reykjavik fluctuates around 3°C (38°F).

 Bern usually receives more sunshine than Reykjavik during spring.
 Bern gets 164 hours of sunny skies, while Reykjavik receives 140 hours of full sun in the spring.